junxit/us-congress-code/title-35/chapter-1/sec-1.md

 Amendment by Pub.
 L. 93–596 effective Jan.
 2, 1975, see section 4 of Pub.
 L. 93–596, set out as a note under section 1111 of Title 15, Commerce and Trade.

+### Short Title of 2022 Amendment

+Pub.
+L. 117–245, § 1, Dec.
+20, 2022, 136 Stat.
+2343, provided that: “This Act [enacting section 28 of this title and provisions set out as a note under section 28 of this title] may be cited as the ‘Patents for Humanity Act of 2022’.”

 ### Short Title of 2018 Amendment

 Pub.
 L. 115–273, § 1, Oct.
 31, 2018, 132 Stat.
 4158, provided that: “This Act [amending provisions set out as a note under section 41 of this title] may be cited as the ‘Study of Underrepresented Classes Chasing Engineering and Science Success Act of 2018’ or the ‘SUCCESS Act’.”